For developers & vibe coders

 https://hubfluencer.com, everything lives under /api, and you authenticate with

 Authorization: Bearer <token>.
-A short is a two-call path: create, then generate, then poll until the stage is video_ready.
+Three requests take a short from prompt to MP4: create the draft, start the render, then poll until the stage is video_ready.

 Every external endpoint, with parameters and example responses — no token needed to read it.
 The raw OpenAPI spec is linked from there too.